zchee/golang-wiki/Modules.md

 If you are considering using vendoring, it is worthwhile to read the ["Modules and vendoring"](https://tip.golang.org/cmd/go/#hdr-Modules_and_vendoring) and ["Make vendored copy of dependencies"](https://tip.golang.org/cmd/go/#hdr-Make_vendored_copy_of_dependencies) sections of the tip documentation.

+### Are there "always on" module repositories and enterprise proxies?

+Publicly hosted "always on" immutable module repositories and optional privately hosted proxies and repositories are becoming available.

+For example:
+* [Project Athens](https://github.com/gomods/athens): Open source project in the works and looking for contributors.
+* [JFrog Artifactory](https://jfrog.com/artifactory/): Commercial offering.
+Support for Go 1.11 modules started with release 5.11 as described [here](https://jfrog.com/blog/goproxy-artifactory-go-registries/) and [here](https://www.jfrog.com/confluence/display/RTF/Go+Registry).

+Note that you are not required to run a proxy.
+Rather, the go tooling in 1.11 has added optional proxy support via [GOPROXY](https://tip.golang.org/cmd/go/#hdr-Module_proxy_protocol) to enable more enterprise use cases (such as greater control), and also to better handle situations such as "GitHub is down" or people deleting GitHub repositories.

-### Can I control when go.mod gets updated, when the vendor directory is used, and when the go tools use the network to satisfy dependencies?
+### Can I control when go.mod gets updated and when the go tools use the network to satisfy dependencies?

 By default, a command like `go build` will reach out to the network as needed to satisfy imports.